MSR PocketRocket Deluxe Review

 Our Analysis and Test Results

 The latest in a line of "rocket" themed stoves, MSR's PocketRocket Deluxe is a great backpacking stove.
 It's a stand-out simmerer, and its low weight is respectable.
-Though it posts an impressive boil time, what blew our hair back was the fact that it could bring water to a rolling boil even in an 8 - 10 mph wind!
-It's very similar in features to the Soto Windmaster.
+Though it posts an impressive boil time, what blew our hair back was the fact that it can bring water to a rolling boil even in an 8 - 10 mph wind!
+It's very similar in features to the Soto Windmaster, our Editors' Choice.
 The burner heads of these two stoves are almost identical.

 Fuel efficiency is a nice feature for a stove on shorter trips, but as your wilderness forays grow in length, it becomes increasingly important.
 Fewer fuel cans mean more space in your pack and less weight on your back.
 Though not the most fuel-efficient stove in our review, the PocketRocket Deluxe held its own against the competition.